Learn

 2.Heading Clarity

 12%Well-structured H1-H6 hierarchy with descriptive, question-format headings that AI can use as answer anchors.
+AI engines extract answers by matching headings to user queries.

 Tip: Use question-format headings like 'What is X?' and 'How does Y work?'